HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-09-23-hypothesis-3.5.0-release.md

   parameters.
 Thanks go to Anne Mulhern for the development of this feature.
 * The Hypothesis pytest plugin now supports a --hypothesis-show-statistics parameter that gives detailed statistics about the tests that were run.
-Huge thanks to Jean-Louis Fuch and Adfinis-SyGroup for funding the development of this feature.
+Huge thanks to Jean-Louis Fuchs and Adfinis-SyGroup for funding the development of this feature.
 * There is a new event() function that can be used to add custom statistics.

 Additionally there have been some minor bug fixes: